Life as a Boy Mom: What to Expect When Raising Sons - Baby Chick

 Prepare for Physicality

 Now, the connection your son craves with you or his peers may sometimes be rougher than you may like.
 Boys are physical.
 Boys are innately rough.
 Boys often show love by getting physical.
-So your son may be sitting and cuddling on your lap one moment, then try and tackle you down to the floor the next.
+So your son may be sitting and cuddling on your lap one moment, then try to tackle you to the floor the next.
 This is not to hurt you, although it might.
 It is just his innate desire to move and be free.
 And that often seems most fun when he’s moving with someone else.
 So prepare to, at times, become a wrestling partner.
 Or to see little boys who are wrestling one another around the house.
 They need that connection!
 Instead of continually trying to stop this from happening, find productive outlets for him to release it.
 (I am a huge fan of the trampoline!)

 Boy Mom, Boys are physical, Mom of four boys